forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 lang: en
 ---

-You can use most components, `@salesforce` modules, and framework features in Code Preview.
+You can use most components, `@salesforce` modules, and framework features in Local Development.
 There are a few differences to be aware of, which are detailed below.
 If you don’t see a module or component listed, you can expect it to work the same as in your org.

 ## Supported Modules